patrawalam/testvagrantcodingchallenge/README.md

 The "CategoryPrices.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program

+<br/><br/>

 **2) PrototypeTwoTest** - This program calculates the subscription of **any** category based on frequency (Monthly, Weekly, Biweekly) for any given month in any given year.

 Sample Input data:
-- *At first user input* --> Hindu,Daily,Hindu,Daily,ET,Blah,Blah,Weekly,ET,Weekly,TOI,Biweekly
+- *At first user input* --> BM,Daily,BM,Daily,ET,Blah,Blah,Weekly,HT,Daily,TOI,Daily,Milk,Daily,Magazine,Weekly,Carwash,Biweekly
-- *At second user input* --> 2020,Mar
+- *At second user input* --> 2020,Apr

+The "CategoryPrices.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program

 <br/><br/>